wesker-albert/dots/README.md

 from the configuration file, and instead are set in the `start-aria2c` script as command parameters.

-- Some files in `./.local/bin` may have hardcoded paths, and would need a quick glance over before you try to use them.
+- Some files in `.local/bin/` may have hardcoded paths, and would need a quick glance over before you try to use them.
 I'd instead suggest just cherry picking files in this directory to suit your needs.

+---

+I use `arandr` as an `xrandr` frontend to make my life easier, and it just so happens to save config scripts to the `.screenlayout/` dir by default.

+After generating a config script for a specific arrangement of displays, I then manually append an appropriate `xwallpaper` command for that specific configuration.
+This allows my scripts (more specifically [`randr-layout-chooser`](.local/bin/randr-layout-chooser)) a fairly seamless way to switch display configurations on the fly.

 ## Tools expected